 To measure their level of interest, you’ll look at how much a lead interacts with your business.
 This can include email opens, phone calls, website visits, etc. Basically, anything that indicates a lead is aware of and interested in your product/service.

-Once you’ve defined the characteristics you’d like to use to measure your company’s leads, you can set up the parameters within a CRM, like Freshworks, which will evaluate each user’s behavior based on the score you assigned.
+Once you’ve defined the characteristics you’d like to use to measure your company’s leads, you can set up the parameters within a sales CRM, like Freshworks, which will evaluate each user’s behavior based on the score you assigned.

 How to Create a Lead Scoring System